 It is not designed to be a lubricant and using it on your o ring chains can reduce the life of your chain in comparison with using lubricants designed specifically for motorcycles.

-To understand why it’s not the best solution, you need to understand the makeup of a chain.
+To understand how chain maintenance works and why it’s not the best solution to clean the chain links of the motorcycle, you need to understand the makeup of a chain.
 Motorcycle chains generally come in two types; with rubber seals or without rubber seals.

 Chains with No Seals